nuxeo-sandbox/nuxeo-labs-decimal-gps/README.md

 The plugin includes a custom operation, `Document.GetGPSData`, that accepts params that correspond to the EXIF tags `GPSLongitute`, `GPSLatitude`, and `GPSPosition` (which is a [composite tag](https://sno.phy.queensu.ca/~phil/exiftool/TagNames/Composite.html)).

 The values of the parameters are XPATH fields of the input document that will get these values.
 For example, say input document has the `gps` (custom) schema with 3 fields, `gps:DecimalLatitude`, `gps:DecimalLongitude` and `gps:DecimalPosition`.
-Calling theoperaiton:
+Calling the operaiton:

 ```
 . . .